There are four Web shows in the Beethoven Rocks! Series:

 Get ready to meet one of the biggest names in music.

-This interactive media player gives you an introduction to the life and work of the Classical music composer Ludwig van Beethoven.
+This audio series gives you an introduction to the life and work of the Classical music composer Ludwig van Beethoven.
 Beethoven’s greatest hits include Moonlight Sonata, Für Elise, “Ode to Joy,” and his famous Fifth Symphony.
 You might not recognize these titles, but you’re sure to know the melodies.
 You hear them today in movies, television, ring tones—and orchestral concert halls.

 In this player, you’ll be introduced to Mr. B by listening to an audio story followed by a few slides to help you get to know more about his life and work.